Fence Financing: Installation Cost & Loan Options

 Builder financing

 Many contractors or fence companies offer their own financing plans among other payment options.
-This can be a convenient choice and often works out well if you trust the contractor, but beware that it might put more power in your contractor’s hands.
+This can be a convenient choice and often works well if you trust the contractor, but beware that it might put more power in your contractor’s hands.

 Compare the rates and fees your contractor offers against others in the area and those you could get with other forms of financing.